Make your little one a baby sweater for spring/summer with this free and easy pattern.

 I used a lovely cotton from Rico design for the pattern in two colours – powder and nature, but any baby cotton will knit up well.

-The ribbon I used for the tie in the back, I bought from a local craft store.
+The ribbon I used for the tie in the back of the neck, I bought from a local craft store.

-This easy knit baby sweater is a great pattern for any beginner, as it uses basic garter stitch throughout and will introduce you to simple shaping through increases and decreases.
+This easy knit baby sweater is a great pattern for any beginner, as it is knit in one piece and uses basic garter stitch throughout.

 If you are learning how to knit, baby knitting patterns are great to start with before you move on to more complicated patterns that include intarsia and other advanced techniques.